hidenorly/md2html/README.md

 # What's md2html.py?

 It's a converter from markdown to html.
-Remarkable points are considered to use the converted result as html mail.
+Remarkable points are considered to use the converted result as html mail and this has tiny template engine.
-In short, this tool can convert link as Content-ID for html email.
+In short, this tool can convert link as Content-ID for html email and you can output html from the dynamic markdown with the template engine.

 # How to use